Aftermath of the Eighty Years' War: Commerce

 Dutch trade on the Iberian Peninsula and the Mediterranean exploded in the decade after the peace, as did trade in general, because trade patterns in all European areas were so tightly interlocked via the hub of the Amsterdam Entrepôt.
 Dutch trade in this period reached its pinnacle; it came to completely dominate that of competing powers, like England, that had only a few years previously profited greatly from the handicap the Spanish embargoes posed to the Dutch.
 Now the greater efficiency of Dutch shipping had a chance to be fully translated into shipping prices, and the competitors were left in the dust.
 The structure of European trade therefore changed fundamentally in a way that was advantageous to Dutch trade, agriculture and industry.
 One could truly speak of Dutch primacy in world trade.
-This not only caused a significant boom for the Dutch economy, but also much resentment in neighbouring countries, like first the Commonwealth of England and, later, France.
+This not only caused a significant boom for the Dutch economy, but also much resentment in neighbouring countries, such as the Commonwealth of England and, later, France.
 Soon, the Republic was embroiled in military conflicts with these countries, which culminated in their joint attack on the Republic in 1672.
 They almost succeeded in destroying the Republic in that year, but the Republic rose from its ashes and by the turn of the century, she was one of the two European power centres, together with the France of king Louis XIV.